Pikachu: Design

 Standing 0.4 m tall, Pikachu is a bipedal rodent with long ears and feet but short arms.
 It has yellow fur, long pointed ears that end in black tips, red cheek sacs, and a tail shaped after a lightning bolt.
-It has a black pattern on its back, as Nishida felt since this part of the character would face the player during gameplay, it "would be better to put something there rather than having it be perfectly smooth."
+It has a striped pattern on its back, as Nishida felt since this part of the character would face the player during gameplay, it "would be better to put something there rather than having it be perfectly smooth."
 While preliminary designs took inspiration from mice or rabbits, as the Pokémon Rattata already existed at this point in development she instead modeled the species after squirrels.
 Nishida stated in an interview that she was obsessed with squirrels at the time due to their "comical" movement, and had the idea to have Pikachu store electricity in their cheeks similar to how squirrels store food.
 Pokémon creator Satoshi Tajiri however chose to change the species to be a type of mouse when he was designing the setting.

 Nishida was helped during the creation process by fellow developer Koji Nishino, who grew fond of Pikachu as a result and consistently encouraged the design to be made cuter, something she was happy to oblige.
 Due to his fondness for Pikachu, he made it more difficult to find in the original games, joking he wanted to "keep it for himself".
 Despite initial concerns that players would not be interested in seeking out Pikachu, Sugimori showed the design to the game's development team, where the character was instantly popular.
 Pikachu's design with the release of Red and Blue was initially pudgier in build, but in media and games that followed was changed over time to have a slimmer waist, straighter spine, and more defined face and neck.
 According to Sugimori, these changes originated from the anime adaptation of the franchise where it made Pikachu easier to animate, and were adopted to the games for consistency.
 The older design, nicknamed "Fat Pikachu" by fans of the series, was revisited in Pokémon Sword and Shield, where Pikachu received a special in-battle "Gigantamax" form resembling its original design.
 This Gigantamax form was designed by James Turner, who served as art director for Sword and Shield.